Battens: Thin strips of wood that seal the joints of vertical wood planking.

 Backerboard: A flat material used on the face of the house, between the studs and the siding, to provide a nailable surface for the siding.

-Beveled Clapboards: Clapboards that are tapered rather than cut perfectly rectangular.
+Beveled Clapboards: Tapered clapboards rather than a perfectly cut rectangular.

 Board and Batten: A style in which a narrow strip of siding appears to cover the seam between two wider boards.
 Board and batten siding is installed vertically.

-Brick veneer: A wall construction method in which a layer of bricks is attached to the wood framework of a house using brick ties.
+Brick veneer: A process of constructing a wall which involves a layer of bricks being attached to a wood framework of a house using brick ties.

 Channel: The area of the accessory trim or corner post where siding or soffit panels are inserted.
 Channels also refer to the trim itself, and are named for the letters of the alphabet they resemble, for example J-channel and F-channel are available.

 Checking: A split or crack that shows up in the wood grain of a plank causing the plank to cup or bow.

 Clapboard: Overlapping, horizontal wood plank siding made from either rectangular planks or taped planks.

 Color fading: A common occurrence in vinyl and painted wood siding when vulnerable to the elements, expansion and contraction, as well as sun rays.

 Color Plus: Hardie’s factory application of siding paint which provides extra protection against the elements, bugs, water, fire, and wood peckers.
 It is beautiful, baked-on, long-lasting, and vibrant.